 Things that are NOT changing

-From a very high level, you might feel that most of the Linux Mint 21 remains the same as its predecessors.
+From a very high level, you might feel that most of the Linux Mint 21 remain the same as its predecessors.
 The default desktop looks and default wallpaper remains the same.
 Xfce and MATE desktop didn’t have any major releases.
 Hence they are precisely the same.
 In addition, the default icon theme, application menu, etc., may give you a similar feel to the entire desktop.

-Overall, a good set of features benefitting end users rather than being fancy gestures and stuff.
+Overall, a good set of features benefits end users rather than being fancy gestures and stuff.
 For this very fact, Linux Mint is the best Linux distro today for beginners or end users.
 So, that concludes the feature highlights of Linux Mint 21.